gdc-iac/gdc-iac-org/tools/helm_cli/README.md

 # Helm CLI Tool

+`helm_cli.py` is a Python wrapper script for the Helm CLI.
+It serves two primary purposes:

+1.  **Automated Deployments**: It automates running Helm commands (`upgrade`, `install`, etc.) for multiple resources defined in a structured YAML configuration file.
+2.  **Direct Passthrough**: It can act as a simple passthrough to the `helm` command for actions that don't require a configuration file (e.g., `helm list`).

-`helm_cli.py` is a Python script designed to automate the execution of Helm commands based on a structured configuration file.
-It iterates through defined resource types and applies Helm charts located in the `../../charts/` directory.
+The script iterates through defined resource types and applies Helm charts located in the `../../charts/` directory.

 ## Prerequisites